 - IWU offers support during the academic year for the reimbursement of expenses related to professional development.
 This budget, with the exceptions noted below, is administered through the Thorpe Center.
-The Provost and the Associate Dean for Scholarly and Creative Work, in consultation with the FDC, determine the standard amounts for which a full-time faculty or instructional staff member may be reimbursed for various activities, as well as maximum amounts for lodging and meals.
+The Provost and the Dean of Curricular and Faculty Development, in consultation with the FDC, determine the standard amounts for which a full-time faculty member may be reimbursed for various activities, as well as maximum amounts for lodging and meals.
 Reimbursement for automobile mileage follows standard reimbursement rates determined by the Internal Revenue Service. - We ask that Endowed Professors exhaust their annual endowed funds before requesting professional travel funds.
 If the Endowed Professor intends to use annual endowment funds for another purpose (either within a given fiscal year or across more than one fiscal year), an explanation should be provided with the Faculty Travel Request.
-Endowed Professors with large, rolling balances in their endowed accounts who do not provide a rationale with their Faculty Travel Request may be denied funds. - These funds can be drawn upon from August 1, 2023 through July 4, 2024.
+Endowed Professors with large, rolling balances in their endowed accounts who do not provide a rationale with their Faculty Travel Request may be denied funds. - These funds can be drawn upon from August 1, 2024 through July 4, 2025.
 Applicable travel requests received after this date will be processed against the next fiscal year. - Funds beyond the standard allotment and supplements may be available upon request.
-Faculty and instructional staff should submit a request for additional funds in writing to the Associate Dean for Scholarly and Creative Work indicating how much is being requested, for what purpose, and with appropriate documentation (including receipts).
-After the fiscal year processing deadline (July 4), the Associate Dean for Scholarly and Creative Work will allocate any remaining funds in the faculty travel budget based upon written requests received throughout the year.
-Priority for additional funding will be given first to junior faculty to support travel related to professional presentations/performances/development, then to faculty and instructional staff without additional funding support (e.g., Endowed funds), and finally to faculty with additional funding that has been exhausted.
+Faculty should submit a request for additional funds in writing to the Dean of Curricular and Faculty Development indicating how much is being requested, for what purpose, and with appropriate documentation (including receipts).
+After the fiscal year processing deadline (July 4), the Dean of Curricular and Faculty Development will allocate any remaining funds in the faculty travel budget based upon written requests received throughout the year.
+Priority for additional funding will be given first to junior faculty to support travel related to professional presentations/performances/development, then to faculty without additional funding support (e.g., Endowed funds), and finally to faculty with additional funding that has been exhausted.

-For Tenure-Line Faculty and Instructional Staff:
+For Tenure-Line and Teaching-Track Faculty: